John Grant of Freuchie (died 1585)

 John Grant of Freuchie (died 1585) was a Scottish landowner.

+Career

 He was a son of James Grant of Freuchie (died 1553), and Elizabeth Forbes, a daughter of John Forbes, 6th Lord Forbes, or Christina Barclay.

 His home was Freuchie, sometimes called Ballachastel, and now known as Castle Grant.
 He became the laird in 1553.
-Grant is said to have jousted with Hugh Fraser, Lord Lovat, at Inverness Castle and lost.
+John Grant fought at the battle of Glasgow in 1544.
+He is said to have jousted with Hugh Fraser, Lord Lovat, at Inverness Castle and lost.

+Mary, Queen of Scots came to the north of Scotland on progress.
+The Earl of Huntly and the Gordon family were defeated at the battle of Corrichie.
+On 4 November, Mary ordered John Grant to take Drumin Castle, and he took possession on 3 December 1562.

 As Laird of Grant or Freuchie, his estates included Urquhart and Glenmoriston, from which he was obliged to pay a "feu-duty" which contributed to the household and food expenses of Mary, Queen of Scots.
 In 1569, Regent Moray asked Grant to pay the money to William Douglas as a contribution to costs of keeping the deposed queen at Lochleven Castle.

 He died in 1585 and was buried at Duthil Old Parish Church and Churchyard.

 Marriages and children

 He married Margaret Stewart (died 1555), a daughter of John Stewart, 3rd Earl of Atholl.
 His second wife was Janet Leslie (died 1591), a daughter of George Leslie, 4th Earl of Rothes.
 His children included: